timmyRS/Paintery/README.md

 # Paintery

-Open-Source Paint in JavaScript and PaperScript.
+Open-Source Painting Tool in JavaScript and PaperScript dedicated to the Public Domain. [[Try it](https://timmyrs.github.io/Paintery)]